 The Dignity Act was signed into law on Sept.
 13, 2010, to be effective on July 1, 2012.
 Amendments to the Dignity Act became effective on July 1, 2013.

 The Dignity Act also amended Section 801-a of New York State Education Law regarding instruction in civility, citizenship and character education by expanding the concepts of tolerance, respect for others and dignity to include: an awareness and sensitivity to harassment, bullying, discrimination and civility in the relations of people, including but not limited to, different races, weights, national origins, ethnic groups, religions, religious practices, mental or physical abilities, sexual orientations, gender identity and sexes.
 In addition, curriculum includes instruction in the safe, responsible use of the Internet and electronic communications.

 In accordance with the Dignity Act, the district will take necessary steps to address matters related to harassment, bullying and/or discrimination of students.
-If you have questions/concerns related to suspected harassment, bullying and/or discrimination of students or if you wish to make a report, please click on the appropriate school below and fill out the online form.
+If you have questions/concerns related to suspected harassment, bullying and/or discrimination of students, or if you wish to make a report, please click on the appropriate school below and fill out the online form.
 The report will be sent to the Dignity Act Coordinator for that building when you click submit at the end of the form.